 Definition:

 Virtual interfaces are software-based interfaces that exist within the router’s operating system (RouterOS).
-They don’t correspond to a physical port but are used to create logical connections for routing, tunneling, VLANs, bridges, and more.
+Understanding Physical vs Virtual Interfaces helps to explore how they don’t correspond to a physical port.
+Instead, they are used to create logical connections for routing.
+They are also used for tunneling, VLANs, bridges, and more.

 Examples of Virtual Interfaces: